10 Together

 Cuddles Cure

-by talmiller, almost 7 years ago
+by talmiller, over 7 years ago

 My husband and I were volunteering with Community Therapy Dogs Society and Strathmore Victim Services when an opportunity came up at Peter Lougheed Centre to take our 6 year old Sheltie, Darci, for visits.
 We started on the Vascular Unit and not soon after we were asked if we would like to try visiting the Emergency Department providing support to both staff and patients.
 It didn't take long and we realized how perfect this environment was for us and of course Darci.
 No matter how incredibly busy this ED is the staff remains kind yet efficient with patients.
 Calgary Police...
 Continue reading